rafaelmartins92/ecoleta/README.md

 ## :thumbsup: How To Contribute

 -  Make a fork;
--  Create a branck with your feature: `git checkout -b my-feature`;
+-  Create a branch with your feature: `git checkout -b my-feature`;
 -  Commit changes: `git commit -m 'feat: My new feature'`;
 -  Make a push to your branch: `git push origin my-feature`.